Interstate requests - advice

 A department which receives information in accordance with the above must promptly inform the sending department of the intended response.

-All alerts coming into Victoria must come via the CILO during business hours.
-Out of hours, alerts are made via the After Hours Child Protection Emergency Service (AHCPES).
+All alerts coming into Victoria must come via the interstate liaison team during business hours.
+Out of hours, alerts are made via the After Hours Child Protection Emergency Services (AHCPES).
 AHCPES will enter all alerts sent to Victoria from interstate departments.

-Any child protection alerts which need to be sent interstate must first be sent to the Victorian CILO, with the exception of after hours matters.
-The CILO however must be advised of the after hours alert on the next working day.
-All alerts will be sent to all CILOs in the various states and territories and New Zealand.
+Any child protection alerts which need to be sent interstate must first be sent to the Victorian interstate liaison team, with the exception of after hours matters.
+The interstate liaison team however must be advised of the after-hours alert on the next working day.
+All alerts will be sent to all interstate liaison officers in the various states and territories and New Zealand.